shamimarashid/Jupytope/README.md

 # Jupytope
 computational extraction of viral epitopes
-# This tool is meant to run on a set of PDB chains.
-It will extract structural properties for viral epitopes.
+# This tool will extract structural properties for viral epitopes from a set of PDB chains.

 This program was tested in a Linux environment.
 Running Jupyter Notebook: